Bjorn-c/presentations/how-to-install.md

 <!--v-->

-No worries, u can find it here
+No worries, u can find it here (internal Infrabel server)

+Note: the fileserver on witch the content is hosted, is limited by access, u should ask permision by calling your it service.

 <a href="\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe"><pre>\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe</pre></a>